att/netarbiter/sds/ceph-docker/examples/helm/README.md

    OSD_FILESTORE=1 ./helm-install-ceph-osd.sh voyager1 /dev/sdc
    ```

-   - filestore with journal
+   - filestore with journal (recommended for production environment)
    ```
    OSD_FILESTORE=1 OSD_JOURNAL=/dev/sdb1 ./helm-ceph-osd.sh voyager1 /dev/sdc
    ```

       - NOTE: Use `diskpart.sh` to prepare for journal disk partitions in each host.
-         Example
+         Example: Create 8 journal partitions in /dev/sdb with the size of 10GiB.
          ```
          ./diskpart.sh /dev/sdb 10 1 8 ceph-journal
          ```